boldbart/magerun2-addons/README.md

 MageRun Addons
 ==============

+#### This is a work in progress port for Magento 2 of the excellent Elgentos Magerun Addons for Magento 1.
+Documentation is not yet updated.

+Currently ported commands:
+* media:images:removeorphans

 Some additional commands for the excellent N98-MageRun Magento command-line tool.

 The purpose of this project is just to have an easy way to deploy new, custom